 - Don’t let the decorations sit.
 The day after, get out the holiday specific storage bins and put all Holiday decorations away.
 It usually takes less than an hour to pick up all the pumpkins or reindeer.
 There is nothing worse than seeing Santa in April with the Easter bunny and a pumpkin.
 If you are removing lights, use separate zip lock bags for each strand and store in large plastic bins.

 Bonus Tip (For those who still haven’t finished their shopping!):

 Gift experiences, not stuff.
 Another important tool to keep the volume of toys down…Learn to say NO. Encourage friends, family and children to focus on “experiences” and not more items.
 Telling your mother in law NO MORE GIFTS might not be as simple as it sounds, but watching your children go bowling with their grandparents is much more memorable than another toy sitting in a closet.

 Matt Paxton is a cleaning expert, author and star of the hugely popular A&E series Hoarders.
 Paxton has built his career on cleaning the dirtiest, most shocking and stomach turning messes in the world.
 He combines humor, honesty, and tips from his clients to create a message that will help any family cut through the clutter and remove stress from their lives.
 Paxton uses his “tell it like it is” approach to help others learn about the paralyzing world of hoarding.
 His cleaning expertise has been featured in Good Housekeeping, Forbes, Washington Post, Good Morning America, Yahoo and more.
+Matt Paxton is married and the above photo shows him with his wife and children.
 For more information visit www.iammattpaxton.com.

 There is always so much going on during the holiday season.
 I hope these simple cleaning tips help you to tame the holiday chaos.
 So, which holiday cleaning tip was your favorite?